How Much Does a CRM Cost? [CRM Price Comparison Guide]

 How much should I spend on a CRM?

 Ah yes, the ultimate question.
 But how much should you spend on a CRM?
-Well, it heavily depends on what features you need, as well as the time commitment required for things like training employees, transferring data from legacy systems, and developer costs.
+Well, it heavily depends on what features you need and the time commitment required for things like training employees, transferring data from legacy systems, and developer costs.

 Is it worth it to invest in a CRM?